Mahdi-Massahi/bot-manager/doc/infrastructure.md

 4- Save the changes to the /etc/ssh/sshd_config file, and then exit the text editor.
 5- Restart the SSH service using the appropriate command for your Linux distribution:
-For CentOS and Fedora, type:
-s
-    service sshd restart

 For Debian and Ubuntu, type:

     service ssh restart